 London’s Museum of Natural History is also celebrating human evolution with their exhibit showcasing varieties of humans that supposedly emerged through complex evolutionary processes.
 Their Human Evolution exhibit features “8 different kinds of humans, arguably 8 different human species” which, according to Professor Chris Stringer, represent evolution’s “experiments in how to be human.”7 The exhibit does indeed feature mostly genuine varieties of Homo in its effort to showcase how we know which fossils are human.
 In an interview at the exhibit, Professor Stringer explains that evidence from DNA and evidence of behavior like the use of complex tools and burial of the dead confirms they were “as evolved as us.”
 Pointing to a Neanderthal model, he says, “As you can see, this Neanderthal was fully human, a bit different in detail, but certainly a human being.”8

 We would agree completely that there once were a number of now-extinct varieties of humans and they were indeed “fully human.”
-The 2015 news provided a great example of this in “Neanderthals, Like Other Humans, Heated Water, and Organized Their Homes.”
+The 2015 news provided a great example of this in “Neanderthal Man: Like Other Humans.”
 But neither Neanderthals nor other varieties of humans represented in the fossil record were the products of evolution or the evolutionary stepping stones to more highly evolved humans.
 In the beginning God made two humans, Adam and then Eve, and all humans have descended from them.
 From God’s Word preserved in Genesis we know that they did not evolve from animals but were created fully human the same day as land animals just about 6,000 years ago.
 In fact, when Christians accept worldview-based compromises about the age of the Earth, as we discussed in “Does Hugh Ross Believe in Soulless Ancient Humans?,” they can become very confused about the truly human nature of extinct people like Neanderthals.

 When we examine 2015’s news stories looking for previously undiscovered Homo varieties, we find the fragmentary Ledi jaw LD 350-1.
 This fossil from Ethiopia consists of a left lower jawbone and five teeth.
 That’s not a lot to go on.
 It can be tricky to figure out whether or not a fossil belonged to a human when only scant fragments are available.
 From the Ledi jaw there is no way to estimate the brain size of the fossil’s original owner or to reliably assess even the jut of its jaw.
 Nevertheless, there is enough of the jaw preserved to make a reasonable case for its original owner being a true human being.
 Read more about it in “Is the Ledi Jaw the Missing Link in Human Evolution?”